zanderfilet/zanderfilet.github.io/_projects/1_project.md

 ### Part 3: Bringing It All Together

 <p>
 When you move the camera backward while zooming in, you change the perspective but keep the subject about the same size.
-The background appears to stretch and warp around the subject, creating the unsettling “dolly zoom” effect.
+The background appears to stretch and warp around the subject, creating the dolly zoom effect.
 </p>

 <div class="text-center my-4">